 May 6-30: Student demonstrations in France lead to a general strike throughout the country.
 Ten million workers strike, 10,000 battle police in Paris.

 May 10: Peace talks open in Paris with Averell Harriman representing the U.S. and Xan Thuy representing North Vietnam.
 Talks soon deadlock over the North Vietnamese demand for an end to all U.S. bombing of North Vietnam.
-More than 2,000 American soldiers die in combat in May, the highest monthly loss of the war.

 May 13: In Washington D.C., Resurrection City rises, a demonstration by the Poor People’s Campaign.

 May 14: J. Edgar Hoover, director of the FBI, sends a memorandum to all FBI field offices initiating a counter-intelligence program (COINTELPRO) to disrupt new left groups.
 [The FBI was not the only Federal agency spying on antiwar organizations.
 The U.S. Army began an intelligence gathering operation in July 1967; Conus Intel placed army agents in antiwar groups.
-In August 1967 the CIA set up a Special Operations Group to investigate alleged links between antiwar protestors and foreign governments; later called Operation CHAOS, the program included wiretaps, mail openings, and burglaries.]
+In August 1967 the CIA set up a Special Operations Group to investigate alleged links between antiwar protesters and foreign governments; later called Operation CHAOS, the program included wiretaps, mail openings, and burglaries.]

 June 5: Senator Robert Kennedy is assassinated in Los Angeles moments after declaring victory in the California Democratic presidential primary.